garlandz-db/bundle-examples/contrib/templates/default-scala/README.md

 This template helps you create Scala projects with Databricks Asset Bundles.
 It uses sbt to compile and package Scala files, and can be used with Databricks Connect for local development.

-It supports both classic compute (with dedicated clusters) and serverless compute.
+It supports two compute types: standard and serverless compute.

 Run
 ```